 - The risk of chromosomal abnormalities is higher, since the quality of a woman’s eggs decreases with age.
 As such, the incidence of babies born with Down syndrome is higher for mothers of advanced maternal age.
-Our fertility specialists at USC Fertility, here in Los Angeles can discuss preimplantation genetic screening, PGS, as an option to consider in order to minimize the chance of a pregnancy with a chromosomal abnormality.
+Our fertility specialists at USC Fertility, here in Los Angeles can discuss preimplantation genetic testing for aneuploidy (PGT-A), formerly PGS, as an option to consider in order to minimize the chance of a pregnancy with a chromosomal abnormality.

 Healthy lifestyle choices can help patients avoid pregnancy risks

 Although advanced maternal age does present some risks, there are steps you can take to have a healthy pregnancy, delivery and baby.
 Our fertility specialists recommend the following actions for all women who are trying to conceive, especially those over the age of 35.

 - Eat a healthy diet that includes folic acid and other essential nutrients.